-'Ever since the creation of the world God's eternal power and divine nature, invisible though they are, have been understood and seen through the things God has made' (Romans 1:20).
+As Saint Paul states: 'Ever since the creation of the world God's eternal power and divine nature, invisible though they are, have been understood and seen through the things God has made' (Romans 1:20).
+However, there are as many concepts of God as there are minds that conceive.

-2. Wrong ways of thinking about God

-There are as many concepts of God as there are minds that conceive.
 For God cannot be observed directly and put to the test and be subject to our comprehension and definition.

-Many ways of understanding God are clearly erroneous.

-The so-called 'god' who controls the world from outside;.

-The so-called 'god' who is exalted at the expense The so-called 'god' who upholds vested interests justifies the successful, • supports apartheid, patriarchy, hypocritical piety, immature dependency and infantile illusions.
+Many concepts of God are clearly errone-ous: the so-called 'god' who controls the world from outside; the so-called 'god' who is exalted at the expense of humanity; the so-called 'god' who upholds vested interests and justifies the successful, who supports apartheid, patriarchy, hypocritical piety, immature dependency and infantile illusions.

-'God' as a projection of our fears: fate, stars, demons

-'God' as a projection of our needs: self-indulgence, estige, power

-'God' as support for our insecurity: anchoring a meaningless life in submission to a power-object

-This is a distraction because it ignores or masks our heart's desire

-We can avoid false religion by being an agnostic

-A better way is through authentic religion.

-Rejection of false gods does not justify the failure to explore the implications of our experience and to open ourselves to the mystery revealed there.
+Rejection of false gods, however, does not justify the failure to explore the implications of our experience and to open ourselves to the mystery revealed there.
 We must remember, however, as we explore the question of God, that all concepts of God without exception are exploratory ('heuristic').
 They are born of longing and shaped by religious experience.
 In conceiving God we dare to reach beyond what we do know to the transcendent mystery.
 In all areas of discovery, concepts are best fitted for defining and eliminating wrong approaches.
 This is especially true of our concepts of God.
 They assist in keeping us on the right track, facing the right way; they do not contain the journey's end; they cannot define the Infinite.
 God remains on the mountain; no golden calf, no set of words, can substitute for him and for the surprise and demands of God's presence and action in our lives.
 It is right to speak of God, but we must pray that we make some sense, and not too much nonsense as we do.

-3. God as revealed by Jesus
+This is expressed clearly by one of the church's earliest theologians: Clement of Alexandria, writing about the year 200 AD:

+We reach some slight understanding of the Omnipotent; not that we understand what it is, but rather what it is not...He cannot be named.
+If at times we do, in an applied sense, name him, either the One, or the Good, or Mind, or Absolute Being, or Father, or God, or Creator, or Lord, we do so not as giving out his proper name; rather, because we do not know his proper name, we use these other beautiful names in order to focus our thought on them, and prevent it from going astray.
+For although these names taken singly do not signify God, taken all together, they suggest the power of the Omnipotent...
+It is by the grace of God, and only through his Word, that we come to understand the unknown God himself.
+This is the meaning of Paul's 'to the Unknown God' recalled by Luke in the Acts of the Apostles[17:23].

+- Clement of Alexandria Stromata v,12,82

 The writings of Jesus' disciples demonstrate that because of their experience of Jesus they came to a new way of conceiving God and so to a new appreciation of creation.
-To believe that there is only one God is to believe in the interconnectedness of everything; it is to believe that there is one source of everything.

-To believe in God as revealed by Jesus is to believe that everything that exists participates in the being of this one God; that every insight into the truth by anyone is an insight into God; that all people, whatever their race, enjoy revelation, because all owe their being to this one Creator and Sustainer of life.
+To believe that there is only one God is to believe in the interconnectedness of everything; it is to believe that there is one source of everything; that everything that exists participates in the being of this one God; that every insight into the truth by anyone is an insight into God; that all people, whatever their race, enjoy revelation, because all owe their being to this one Creator and Sustainer of life.